d-fact/eval-runner-docker/README.md

 └── slicing-results
 ```

-After `docker-compose up` finished and exited, the following
+After `docker-compose up` finishes, the following directories (under the data volume) should contain
-directories (under data volume) should contain the generated output.
+the generated output.

 #### Generated Facts
 `resources/file-level/output/facts` is the directory for facts generated.